This 2021 rodent study investigated effects of four different types of dietary fiber on two different types of aged human microbiota:

 I eat a half-dozen cloves of garlic in daily AGE-less chicken vegetable soup.
 Garlic contains ≈ 16% inulin, contributing 4-5 g inulin.

-4. My dietary fiber intake of current practices is well beyond this study’s all-category 10% with broccoli, red cabbage, mustard, and oat sprouts.
-Several times more than our human ancestors’ dietary fiber 100 g/day if Switch on your Nrf2 signaling pathway measurements are correct?
+4. My dietary fiber intake of current practices is well beyond this study’s 10%.
+Several times more than our human ancestors’ estimated 100 g/day if Switch on your Nrf2 signaling pathway measurements are correct?

 Trying to make my gut microbiota happy, expecting that they’ll reciprocally respond.
 Dietary fat content is < 10 %.